syncfusion-content/winui-docs/winui/SegmentedControl/Selection.md

 N> Users can't change the selected item foreground using SelectedSegmentStyle.

-## SelectionChanged event

-The SelectionChanged event will occur once selection process has been completed for the selected item in the Segmented Control.
-The    `SegmentSelectionChangedEventArgs` has the following values which provides information for SelectionChanged event:

-* NewValue: Gets the new value of `SelectedItem` has been assigned to the SegmentedControl.
-* OldValue: Gets the old value of `SelectedItem` has been assigned to the SegmentedControl.

-{% highlight C# %}

-segmentedControl.SelectionChanged += SegmentedControl_SelectionChanged;

-private void SegmentedControl_SelectionChanged(object sender, SegmentSelectionChangedEventArgs e) {

-}

-{% endhighlight %}

 ## Animation

-Provided the slide animation support for selecting the item.
-Also users can enable or disable the selection animation.
+The Segmented control supports slide animation for selecting the item.
+Also users can enable or disable the selection animation using `SelectionAnimationType` property.
 The default value is `Slide`.
+This property has following two values:

+* `Slide` - The slide animation effect applied while selecting the item.
+* `None` - Disables animation while selecting the item.

 {% tabs %}
 {% highlight xaml %}